Server Side JavaScript Building Guide

 app.js

-Import the routes file (users.js) and (books.js) to be used with the usersRouter and booksRouter:
+First I will import the routes file (users.js) and (books.js) to be used with the usersRouter and booksRouter (more on them down below):

 // Import Routers